BladeMcCool/txoptimizer/README.md

 https://www.youtube.com/watch?v=EH6h7WA7sDw

-The implementation I ended up with was similar to this.
+This is similar to one of the implementations I tried.

 ## The answers